PlanetTheCloud/project-logged/README.md

 ##### IMPORTANT :

+# YOU HAD TO CHANGE THE BRANDING TO YOUR OWN COMPANY!

 Version 1.6r will be the final version available publicly.
 More information can be found on our Discord: https://discord.gg/j8xSZRF